Identifying and changing contexts

 Expand React Native code sample

 If multiple customers use your app on a single device, you may want to change contexts and have separate flag settings for each one.
-To do this, the SDK stores the last five user contexts on a single device, and supports switching between different user contexts.
+To do this, the SDK stores contexts on a single device using react-native-async-storage, and supports switching between different contexts.
 You can use the identify

 loads any saved flag values for the new context and immediately triggers an update of the latest flags from LaunchDarkly.

-In other situations, the new context may be a multi-context, that is, a set of several different contexts that you want to evaluate together.
+when your app gathers additional information about the end user.
 For example, as soon as an end user visits your app, you may initialize the client with a context using a context kind of "device."
 When the end user logs in, you now also have their user and organization information.
 You can call identify()

 Here's how: